 Benedita Dacosta, known as Bluesky, first stated to construct her distinctive brand of blue-tinted worldhouses in the Early First Federation era.
 The first partial worldhouses she and her megacorp/cult created were in the cyborg Doran Empire, but after contact with the hi-tech TRHN she copied herself many times and has spread the technology far and wide across the Terragen Sphere.

-The impermeable bluesky membrane used in this kind of worldhouse consists of several layers of triangular or hexagonal, but often more complex pentagons.
-These were are filled with inert gas, usually nitrogen; the pressure in each layer is less than the one below, in order to reduce the pressure differential.
-The lowest cells contain a thick layer of active, transparent gel which acts to balance the internal air pressure, and repairs any minor holes.
+The impermeable bluesky membrane used in this kind of worldhouse consists of several layers of tiled cells, usually triangular or hexagonal, but often more complex pentagons.
+These were are filled with inert gas, usually nitrogen; the pressure in each layer being less than the one below, in order to reduce the pressure differential.
+The lowest layers hold thick layers of smart, transparent gel, adding weight to counteract the internal air pressure, and actively repairs any minor holes.
 The cell walls are strengthened with graphene, and are often tinted blue for aesthetic and devotional reasons.

 Very small micrometeorites are stopped by the upper layers (which act as a Whipple Shield), but some pass through, causing a local puncture which is sealed by coagulant molecules in the gel layer.
 The hole is also squeezed shut by the contraction of myomemetic materials separating the gas cells, which are activated by the burst of thermal energy from the meteoroid as it passes through.
 This burst supplies part of the energy for the contraction movement.
 If a meteor punctures all the layers in the roof including the lowest layer, that cell will empty and all the other cells will squeeze together to seal the gap.

 The myomer fibres and coagulant gel are replenished through widely spaced towers that also provide gas to replace lost pressure in the outer layers.
 The weight of the worldhouse roof is considerable, and acts to counterbalance the outward pressure of the atmosphere at that height.
 Controlled contraction of the fibres can be used to induce atmospheric circulation where necessary.